City of Glasgow Police: Beginnings

-In 1779, Bailies (magistrates) of the City of Glasgow appointed James Buchanan as Inspector and established a Police force of eight police officers.
+In 1779, Bailies (magistrates) of the Glasgow Corporation appointed James Buchanan as Inspector and established a Police force of eight police officers.
 This force failed through lack of finance in 1781.
 In 1788 six Bailies proposed to establish a Police force and obtain an Act of Parliament to empower them to levy a rate from householders to finance the force.

 The Bailies displayed vision and innovation in setting out their proposals insisting that the force would be run by a Watch Committee of elected citizens, known as Commissioners.
 The force would wear uniforms with numbered badges with 'Police' inscribed on them and each member would lodge £50 to guarantee their good conduct.
 The force of eight would provide twenty-four-hour patrols (supplementing the Police Watchmen who were on static points throughout the night) to prevent crime and detect offenders.

 The policemen they envisaged would not be mere watchmen and what they had written down was the concept of "Preventive Policing", 40 years before Sir Robert Peel established preventive policing in the Metropolitan area of London in 1829.
 In February 1789 this force of truly professional police took to the streets.

 During the following eleven years, Glasgow City fathers tried to get their Police Bill before Parliament, but without success.
 In the meantime, the small, pioneering, Glasgow police force, led by the Master of Police, Richard Marshall, was struggling to maintain its existence due to lack of the finance that the Bill would have provided.
 In 1790 the force failed and the City had again to rely on a City Guard of citizens.
-During the summer of 1800, the Glasgow Police Bill was debated in Parliament and on 30 June 1800, the Glasgow Police Act received Royal Assent.
+During the summer of 1800, the Glasgow Police Bill was debated in Parliament and on 30 June 1800, the Glasgow Police Act 1800 (39 & 40 Geo.
+3. c. lxxxviii) received royal assent.

-City of Glasgow Police established
+City of Glasgow Police established by act of Parliament

 On 29 September 1800, John Stenhouse, a city merchant, was appointed Master of Police and he set about organising and recruiting the force.
 He appointed three sergeants and six police constables, dividing them into sections of one sergeant and two police constables to each section.
 On 15 November, the Glasgow Police mustered in the Session House of the Laigh Kirk, Trongate, for the first time.
 There were three reliefs.
 One sergeant and two police officers were on duty in the Police Office for twenty-four hours.
 The other section on patrol duty and the third section was entitled to rest for twenty-four hours.
 The sixty-eight watchmen were also there in their long brown coats with their personal numbers painted on their backs.
 Each carried a lantern and long stave.
 They would man fixed points within the City while the police officers patrolled to prevent crime.

 It was from these modest beginnings that the Glasgow Police embarked on more than 200 years of service to the City.